spences10/scottspence.com/posts/2022/07/19/getting-set-up-with-storyblok-and-sveltekit/index.md

   // rest of the scripts
 ```

-If I wanted to create builds locally I'll need to create a
+If I wanted to create builds locally I'd also need to create a
 `build:local` script which uses `env-cmd` too:

 ```json